rodrigotristany/flavors/README.md

 # flavors
-Xamarin.Forms flavors approach to generate different apps from the same solution.
+Xamarin.Forms build variants approach to generate different apps from the same solution.